Work Based & Integrative Studies MA

 intermediate awards of Postgraduate Certificate and Postgraduate Diploma will be available.

 FHEQLevel 7 - Master's Level After admission to the programme at Level 7, the student or employer-client negotiates a WBIS approved studies pathway of either three, (Postgraduate Certificate) six (Postgraduate Diploma) or nine modules (M.A., M.Sc. or MBA).
-Successful completion of the relevant number of modules will permit a student to exit the programme with : i. a Postgraduate Certificate (60 credits, 3 modules - minimum 40 credits at Level 7, maximum 20 creditsat Level 6) ii. a Postgraduate Diploma (120 credits, 6 modules - minimum 100 credits at Level 7, maximum 20 creditsat Level 6) iii. a Master's Degree (M.A./M.Sc./MBA) (180 credits, 9 modules - minimum 160 credits atLevel 7, maximum 20 credits at Level 6).
+Successful completion of the relevant number of modules will permit a student to exit the programme with : i. a Postgraduate Certificate -(60 credits, 3 modules - minimum 40 credits at Level 7, maximum 20 creditsat Level 6) ii. a Postgraduate Diploma -(120 credits, 6 modules - minimum 100 credits at Level 7, maximum 20 creditsat Level 6) iii. a Master's Degree (M.A./M.Sc./MBA)- (180 credits, 9 modules - minimum 160 credits atLevel 7, maximum 20 credits at Level 6).

 It will be usual for candidates undertaking study at FHEQ Level 7 to have a first degree in any discipline together with requisite professional experience.
-In certain circumstances, candidates without a first degree but with high level professional responsibility and experience may be admitted directly to Level 7 study on the provision of evidence demonstrating their capability of study at this level.
+In certain circumstances, candidates without a first degree but with exceptional and high level professional responsibility and experience may be admitted directly to Level 7 study on the provision of evidence demonstrating their capability of study at this level.
 This will typically take the form of an interview, requiring them to provide evidence of their Master's Level cognitive skills and abilities as applied in the workplace (such as critical evaluation, strategic thinking and decision-making, etc).
 Where a candidate seeks entry to postgraduate study without professional experience a first degree normally achieved at second class honours or above will be a requirement.
 Through the initial Self Review module students will be encouraged, if appropriate, to seek credit for prior learning (including prior experiential learning) through the University’s APL processes and procedures.

 In respect of the MBA (WBIS) entrance, students may not transfer into this programme after initial registration and they must also satisfy a mandatory requirement of an honours degree in an appropriate area and a minimum of two years appropriate management or business experience.